 The full-day workshop included 3 keynote talks on the synergies between LLMs and KGs, 1 industrial invited talk on GraphRAG \cite{graphrag}, 9 peer-reviewed research papers from different countries in North and South America, Europe, Asia, and Africa, and a panel discussion on the unification of LLMs, KGs, and Vector databases (Vector DBs).
-The detailed program is available at the LLM+KG'24 web page: \url{https://seucoin.github.io/ workshop /llmkg/}.
+The detailed program is available at \cite{KWC24}.

-Each submission received three reviews from the members of the distinguished program committee consisting of 24 leading researchers in the field.
-The PC members were also diverse w.r.t. multiple dimensions, e.g., geography, gender, seniority, etc. The accepted papers will be published in a joint post-proceeding of VLDB workshop papers on \url{vldb.org}.
-A word cloud based on the titles and abstracts of the accepted papers is given in Figure~\ref{fig:doodle}.
-We notice that the important keywords such as ``knowledge'', ``data'', ``language'', ``llms'', ``graph'', and ``learning'' accurately highlight the main focus of this workshop.
-LLM+KG'24 was extremely well attended, with a peak audience of over 150 persons.

-In the following, we summarize the main findings that were presented and discussed in the workshop.